dequelabs/axe-core/doc/API.md

 }
 ```

-This example will process all of the "violations", "incomplete", and "inapplicable" result types.
-Since "passes" was not specified, it will only process the first pass for each rule, if one exists.
-As a result, the results object's `passes` array will have a length of either `0` or `1`.
-On a series of extremely large pages, this would improve performance considerably.
+This example will return all the related nodes for all rules that fall under the "violations", "incomplete", and "inapplicable" result types.
+Since the "passes" type was no specified, it will return at most one related node for each rule that passes.

 ###### <a id='preload-configuration-details'></a> Preload Configuration in Options Parameter